The practice

 Cabinet Member at Cotswold District Council

-As a Cabinet Member at Cotswold District Council, Mike held the digital and climate strategy portfolio — including responsibility for the council's approach to AI.
+As a Cabinet Member at Cotswold District Council, Mike holds the digital and climate strategy portfolio — including responsibility for the council's approach to AI.
 He co-authored the council's AI Policy and oversaw the rollout of Microsoft Copilot to around 250 officers and elected members.

 AI adoption in local government is different from commercial settings in almost every dimension: the governance environment is more complex, the consequences of getting it wrong are more public, the resource constraints are tighter, and the workforce is more varied in its starting point with technology.
 None of that makes it slower because people are resistant.
 It's slower because the design constraints are genuine — and need to be taken seriously.